christopherkang/christopherkang.github.io/books/index.md

 - (Mar) _Bad Blood_, John Carreyrou

 **To-Read**
+- Range: Why Generalists Triumph in a Specialized World
+- Kafka on the Shore
+- The Idiot, Either/Or
+- Tuesdays wih Morrie (Stefan)
 - The books of Jacob (Jakub)
 - Sea of Tranquility
 - The Trouble with Happiness: And Other Stories